 Cleburne Marshal's Office

 Chief Robert (Rob) Severance III currently serves as both Chief of Police and City Marshal for the City of Cleburne.
-The Cleburne City Marshal's Office is a designated law enforcement agency with the State of Texas.
-The City Marshal and Deputies are not covered under the Municipal Civil Service provisions of Tex.
+The Cleburne Marshal's Office is a designated law enforcement agency with the State of Texas.
+The City Marshal and Deputies do not operate under the Municipal Civil Service provisions of Tex.
 Loc.
 Gov't Code Chapter 143.